 The latest developments in dentistry include tooth whitening treatments, micro-abrasion, bonding and veneers.
 These techniques can whiten and improve the shape and colour of your teeth, even close gaps.

 Tooth Whitening – treatments are designed to whiten your own teeth without any artificial additions.
 There are several ways dentists can whiten your teeth – with very high peroxide gel concentrations, the dentist may very carefully apply the whitening agent to your teeth and the whitening process is activated via a special light source.
 This technique is useful in gaining the whitest possible result in the shortest possible time frame.
-Alternatively, specialised trays are custom-made by your dentist using models of your teeth, and then you administer the treatment yourself using safe-strength gels at home.
+Alternatively, custom trays are custom-made by your dentist using models of your teeth, and then you administer the treatment yourself using safe-strength gels at home.

 Micro-abrasion – Micro-abrasion can be used to remove discolouration in the surface layer of the enamel.
 A paste containing acid and an abrasive is used to remove the outer surface of the tooth enamel.
 If the discolouration is deep in the enamel your dentist may need to remove the affected enamel with a bur and place an adhesive tooth coloured filling.
 Usually an anaesthetic is not required.